 8. Spread into a circle using more dusting flour

 11. Spread into a teardrop shape using your fingers

-12. Place on baking tray and brush coriander-garlic oil
+12. Place on a baking tray and brush coriander-garlic oil

 Baked to perfection

 - In a bowl, take 1 cup of warm water and mix it with yeast and sugar.
 Let it sit for 10 minutes for the yeast to activate

 - In a large bowl, mix together flour and salt